 Closer Look: Can Defamation and Slander Be Considered in a Personal Injury Case?

 An individual’s right to freedom of speech is one of the most closely-held Constitutional rights among Americans.
 But where is the line between freedom of speech and intentionally causing harm to someone else through words?
-Let’s take a closer look at defamation law and when words speak louder than actions.
+Let’s look at defamation law and when words speak louder than actions.

 Defamation Laws